bsc-s2/lua-acid/doc/acid/dbagent.md

 ##  api.do_api

 Processing client request, query datebase according to the model of each datebase table, and return query result.
+If falied to query database, it will retry 2 times.

 **syntax**:
 `do_api(opts)`